Mother African Zoar United Methodist Church

 Area attractions: Many of Philadelphia's tourist attractions date from the era of Mother African Zoar UM Church's early history.
 Other Heritage Landmarks in the annual conference are Albright Chapel, Boehm's Chapel, and Historic St. George's United Methodist Church.

-To visit: This is an active United Methodist Church and visitors are welcome at Sunday morning worship at 11:00 a.m.
-(10:00 a.m. in July and August).
-Contact the church to arrange a tour at other times: 1204 Melon St., Philadelphia, PA 19123.
+To visit: This is an active United Methodist Church and visitors are welcome at Sunday morning worship at 12:30 pm via Zoom. for more information.

-Location: Within the boundaries of the Eastern Pennsylvania Annual Conference, in the city of Philadelphia at 12th and Melon Streets.
+Location: Within the boundaries of the Eastern Pennsylvania Annual Conference, in the city of Philadelphia at 3259 N. Broad Street.

 Food and lodging: There are numerous restaurants and motels in Philadelphia.